Configure and Run Your First Build

 Azure DevOps, or formerly Visual Studio Team Services

-This is the fastest way to create your first build.
+This is the fastest way to create a project.

-On the Create Project page, click From a repository URL and paste the URL of your project's repository into the Repository URL field.
-The supported URL formats are listed in VCS URL Formats.
+On the Create Project page, click From a repository URL and paste the URL of your project's source repository as Repository URL.
+The supported URL formats are listed here.

 Click Proceed and follow the wizard.

-TeamCity will do the rest for you: it will identify the type of the VCS repository, test the connection, and autoconfigure VCS repository settings, as well as suggest the project and build configuration names.
+TeamCity will identify the type of your repository, test the connection, and autoconfigure the repository settings, as well as suggest the project and build configuration names.

-TeamCity will scan your VCS repository and autodetect your build steps.
+TeamCity will scan your VCS repository and autodetect the build steps.

-Check the boxes of the steps and use them in your build configuration.
+Check the boxes of the suitable steps, and they will be added to the build configuration.

 On the Create Project page, click From a repository URL and then click the GitHub icon next to the Repository URL field.